 It is likely that anyone in the alternative scene will manifest at least one of these characteristics and possibly change them over time as they evolve their own psychological understanding of life.
 It is in the action of moral protest that the most important work can be done to address the issues of the day, from small scale to international level problems.
 By identifying areas in society that could be improved upon, and making waves to ensure that the idea is listened to, alternative subculture provides a continually fresh perspective on the world we live in.

-Cultural rebellion can be loosely defined as an act of behaviour that resembles the opposite of societal normality, but remains within the general scope of acceptable or workable personality types, with few exceptions, and carries a sense of intelligentsia with the social groupings and interests within.
+Cultural rebellion can be loosely defined as an act of behaviour that resembles the opposite of societal normality, but remains within the general scope of acceptable or workable personality types.
+With few exceptions, it carries a sense of intelligentsia with the social groupings and interests within.
 In this manner, an alternative subculture is a direct cultural rebellion until it forms its own self fulfilling movement of artists and ambassadors within the trend to become accepted as a main form of alternative style.
 The borderline between culturally rebellious and alternative mainstream can become blurred, and sometimes non-existent within certain media styles.
 Behaviour is moderated by culturally rebellious people, and for the most of this group, normal life can run side by side with the moral protest that symbolises their style.

 It is within cultural rebellion that clothing style and music choice take major roles in the definition of which way a person can be identified within their alternative movement.
 The diversity of the many neo-tribes that dominate the nightlife and gig scene means that within given movements, many sub-sects can be drawn up from each.
 Within these subsections of cultural grouping are social circles that gravitate towards one establishment type or another, and these mingle in their jointly preferred venues.
 The extreme of both sides will not generally go into each others other preferred venues and establishments, so the middle ground areas generally provide the mixing room for the crossing over of ideas and themes.